 Advance Directive for Healthcare (formerly known as a Living Will)

 As an unmarried, gay, lesbian, bisexual and transgender person, it is extremely important for you to have a Georgia Advance Directive for Health Care naming a partner or a friend as your agent.
 If you don’t, hospitals and courts will look to your closest biological family member to make health care decisions for you.
 This means your partner or friend will have no legal right to make such decisions, or in some cases, to even visit you in the hospital.

 You need to create a durable power of attorney for finances naming your partner or a friend as agent.
 Without this document and a Trust in place, no one will be able to manage your finances unless a guardianship proceeding is filed in court, and your closest biological family members will have priority of appointment.

 A power of attorney for minor children allows the biological or adoptive parent to give authority to the non-biological or non-adoptive parent to be involved in educational and medical decisions for the child.

 Speak With a Caring Paternity and Father's Rights Attorney

-With three strategically located offices in Atlanta, Alpharetta, and Marietta, we act as advocates for parents and families throughout the Atlanta metropolitan area, including clients in Atlanta, Marietta, Alpharetta, Buckhead, Canton, Dallas, Decatur, Douglasville, Duluth, Dunwoody, Johns Creek, Kennesaw, Lawrenceville, Milton, Roswell, Sandy Springs and Smyrna.
+With four strategically located offices in Alpharetta, Buckhead, Dunwoody, and Marietta, we act as advocates for parents and families throughout the Atlanta metropolitan area, including clients in Atlanta, Marietta, Alpharetta, Buckhead, Canton, Dallas, Decatur, Douglasville, Duluth, Dunwoody, Johns Creek, Kennesaw, Lawrenceville, Milton, Roswell, Sandy Springs and Smyrna.